Sonax Foam vs Cream: Which Two-Step Method for Leather Care?

 Environmental factors affect drying times significantly.
 Higher humidity and lower temperatures extend required drying periods, whilst direct sunlight and heat accelerate the process.
 Adjust timing based on conditions rather than following rigid schedules.

-Choose Based on Your Leather’s Current Condition
+What Products to Choose Based on Your Leather’s Current Condition?

 Select your approach based on honest assessment of leather condition rather than convenience preferences.
 New or well-maintained leather may only require single-step maintenance with Xtreme foam.
 However, older or neglected leather benefits significantly from the two-step process using dedicated cleaning and conditioning products.